True Access Networks tracks the development of digital communication via blockchain technology.

 When you combine this with advanced wireless technology, the idea of buying internet in bulk and reselling it in a trustworthy way to your neighbors becomes a reality.
-A company in Princeton, NJ, is demonstrating this with the Andrena Network which promises local broadband at a fraction of the competitor's pricing.
+A company in the Pacific Northwest is demonstrating this with the Althea Network , which promises local broadband at a fraction of the competitor's pricing.

 The decentralized and secure nature of the blockchain is also appealing to large corporations.
 Blockchain technology has the potential to replace large centralized applications and data warehouses with a more agile and decentralized data storage system.
-This will break down silos within large businesses and connect departments that are currently at odds over the stewardship of their traditional data sources.
+This has started to break down silos within large businesses and connect departments that are currently at odds over the stewardship of their traditional data sources.